Canada women's national futsal team: History

-After establishing its first-ever local women's championship in April 2023, the Canadian Soccer Association formed its first official women's national futsal team under its governance in January 2025 and appointed Alexandre Da Rocha as the team's first-ever Head Coach.
+After establishing its first local women's championship in April 2023, the Canadian Soccer Association formed its first official women's national futsal team under its governance in January 2025 and appointed Alexandre Da Rocha as the team's first Head Coach.
 Before establishing this FIFA-affiliated team, Canada had an AMF-affiliated women's futsal team that competed in the AMF Futsal World Cup.
 The team achieved its best result as runners-up in the 2022 edition.

-Registered for the CONCACAF qualifying tournament for the inaugural 2025 FIFA Futsal Women's World Cup, the 2025 CONCACAF W Futsal Championship, Canada made its international debut during the competition.
-On 29 April 2025, Les Rouges played their first-ever international futsal match, narrowly losing 3–2 to Costa Rica.
-However, the team responded emphatically in their remaining group stage fixtures, crushing Honduras 6–0 and securing a crucial victory over rivals the United States to reach the semi-finals.

-In the semi-final against Mexico, the Canadian side demonstrated remarkable composure and resilience.
-Trailing 3–0 at half-time, they staged a dramatic comeback to level the score at 4–4 by full-time, eventually prevailing in a penalty shootout to secure their first-ever qualification for a FIFA Futsal Women's World Cup, set to be held in the Philippines.
+In the semi-final against Mexico, the Canadian team was trailing 3–0 at half-time, then staged a comeback to level the score at 4–4 by full-time, then winning in a penalty shootout to secure their first qualification for a FIFA Futsal Women's World Cup, set to be held in the Philippines.

-With history on the line, Canada faced Panama in the final and delivered a commanding performance, winning 8–2 to become the inaugural champions of the competition.
-The triumph was further highlighted by Canadian dominance in the tournament's individual awards.
+Canada faced Panama in the final winning 8–2 to become the inaugural champions of the competition.